 Will I still need to wear a mask after getting a COVID-19 vaccine?

-Yes.
-Experts still need to learn more about the protection that COVID-19 vaccines provide under real-life conditions, per California's COVID-19 website.
+Yes, in certain situations.
+Experts still need to learn more about the protection that COVID-19 vaccines provide under real-life conditions.

 Also, it takes about one to two weeks after the second dose for the vaccine to be fully effective.